shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Would you also like venison?”
 The lizardfolk asked Drathalion.

 Drathalion put a hand over her mouth like she was trying to keep from puking.
 She turned around and ran to the other side of the path.
 There, she stepped on a strange twig and a hole opened up beneath her.
 She twisted around and managed to grab the edge of the pit.
-Gra rushed to get her out.
+Gra casually walked over to check on her.

 The lizardfolk listened in on their conversation.

 “What’s wrong, Drathalion?”
-Gra grabbed her hand and pulled her out of the pit.
+Gra grabbed her good hand and pulled her out of the pit.

-She winced as he pulled on her casted hand.
+She dusted herself off at the top of the pit.

 “Do you not like venison?
 Or is there some other reason…” Gra got right up in her face. “…Astalir?”